 Initial Crosscut Bucking Certification (2 days): Every saw operator must be certified to ensure safe and quality work.
-This session is for those who do not have a USFS certification card but have demonstrated saw “hands-on” experience, or those who are pursuing advancement in current certification.
+This session is for those who do not have a USFS saw certification card or those who are pursuing advancement in current certification.
 The course will cover key safety procedures and best practices for clearing trails effectively in challenging and potentially hazardous situations.
-Day one is a 4 hr outdoor classroom (powerpoint and video instruction) followed by a 4 hr logout instruction at the ZZ Stewardship Center.
-Day two is a 2 hr review followed by a 4 hr field certification that will begin at the North Trailhead for the Burnt Lake Trail.
+Day one is a 5 hr outdoor classroom (powerpoint and video instruction) followed by a 2 hr logout instruction.
+Day two is a 2 hr review followed by a 4 hr field certification.
 Candidates typically receive an “A” level certification.
 Candidates who demonstrate extensive skill and leadership with considerable hands-on saw experience may receive “B” level certification.

 A current First Aid and CPR certification is required for a saw certification to be valid.
 TKO staff and volunteers cannot use crosscut saws or chainsaws unless they hold a recognized and valid sawyer certification, First Aid, and CPR card.
 After completing your online application, applicants will be required to forward or upload photocopies of their First Aid and CPR certifications.
 A USFS National Sawyer Certification card will not be issued without copies of these certification cards.